SS Nomadic: Restoration and conservation

 Nomadic during her restoration (November 2011).

 Nomadic in March 2012, in Belfast, Northern Ireland painted in full White Star colours, after the first phase of restoration.

 On appointment, the NCS began essential maintenance works, fund raising and preparation for the planned restoration.

 A study by Belfast City Council estimated the cost of restoring Nomadic at £7 million.
 The NCS has subsequently secured funding in excess of £6.5 million; major benefactors include the UK Heritage Lottery Fund, EU Peace III fund, Northern Ireland Tourist Board, Belfast City Council and Ulster Garden Villages.

 In August 2008, Nomadic was considered by National Historic Ships and was entered into the National Register of Historic Vessels as part of the National Historic Fleet.
 This recognises Nomadics historic significance as the register includes a list of vessels, including Cutty Sark, Mary Rose and the Royal Yacht Britannia.

 In August 2009 Nomadic was moved to Hamilton Graving Dock, on Queen's Road, Belfast.
-This dry dock, itself a piece of maritime heritage, was partly refurbished in a joint partnership between the Belfast Harbour Commission and Titanic Quarter Ltd. The dock is believed to be where Nomadic was originally fitted out and has now been leased as a permanent location for Nomadic.
+This dry dock, itself a piece of maritime heritage, was partly refurbished in a joint partnership between the Belfast Harbour Commission and Titanic Quarter Ltd. The dock is believed to be where Nomadic was originally fitted out, based on surviving records, this photo and maps of the area from the era.
+It has now been leased as a permanent location for Nomadic.

 By late 2009 the NCS had sufficient funding to begin major conservation and restoration works.
 In February 2010, major works commenced with external blasting and priming of the steel hull, preventing further deterioration of the steelwork.

 In February 2011, Harland and Wolff were appointed by the NCS to undertake steelwork restoration and repair, rekindling a 100-year link with the ship's original builders.
 The value of the contract was £2 million and included re-creation of the missing bridge and flying bridge decks, hull repairs and painting of the vessel in her original White Star Line livery.
 These works were completed in February 2012.
 The ship is still not fully restored, most notably the forward mast and subsequent rigging is still missing, although it is to be installed at a later date.

 The final phase of restoration works includes conservation and restoration of the luxurious interior, featuring plaster panelling and ornate joinery.
 Original SS Nomadic timber panelling was purchased from a French museum by the Nomadic Preservation Society, using funds raised during the Save Nomadic appeal.
 The panelling has since been loaned to the NCS for sympathetic restoration and reinstatement back on board the vessel.
 This phase of works also includes restoration works to the historic Hamilton Graving Dock and pumphouse, converting the dock area and ship into a tourist attraction.